DivvyPayHQ/web-homework/backend.md

 This repository provides a starting point for a basic React + GraphQL application.
 All of the configuration boilerplate is complete so you can start by writing the code that you want us to see.

 Please **fork** this repo to your GitHub account.
+It also helps if you work off a different branch and make a PR for easy reviewing.

 You do not need to complete the frontend assignments if you are planning to apply specifically for a backend role.

 See the [README](https://github.com/DivvyPayHQ/web-homework/blob/master/elixir/README.md) for how to get elixir up and running.

 ## Instructions

 You do not have to complete all of these objectives, but do as many as you can without wasting your time.

+Please include a write up of what objectives you accomplished and how long it took you over all.
+This will be the chance to explain why you did what you did, or why you didn't go down a path that you spent time on.

 For **senior engineers**, complete enough of the project to demonstrate your abilities as a senior.
 This should be more than 3 objectives.
 You can modify anything you need to with this project, so kick the tires and show us what you can do.